All Episodes

 Anybody have any ideas who he could be referring to out there?

-Now, everybody's all wee weed up, he's lost his mojo, still got uh Sarah Palin on the brain, Charlie Cook.
+He's lost his mojo, still got Sarah Palin on the brain.

 Of course, the thing wrong with that is they don't have any spines for shivers to go down.

-But regardless, reviewing recent polling in the 2010 election landscape, Charlie Cook can envision a scenario in which Democrat house losses could exceed 20 seats.
+But regardless, reviewing recent polling in the 2010 election landscape, Charlie Cook can envision a scenario in which Democrat House losses could exceed 20 seats.

-I uh I think it could be higher than that.
+I think it could be higher than that.

-Today, the Cook Political Reports Congressional Election Model, based on individual races, is pointing towards a net Democrat loss of between six and twelve seats, but our sense is that's far too low.
+Today, the Cook political reports congressional election model, based on individual races, is pointing towards a net Democrat loss of between 6 and 12 seats.

-Many veteran congression election watchers, including Democrats, report an eerie sense of deja vu, with a consensus forming that the chances of Democrat losses going higher than 20 seats is just as good as the chances of Democrat losses going lower than 20 seats.
+Many veteran congressional election watchers, including Democrats, report an eerie sense of deja vu, with a consensus forming that the chances of Democrat losses going higher than 20 seats is just as good as the chances of Democrat losses going lower than 20 seats.

 Now, if they're talking 20, it actually means 40.

-I mean, there they are in big trouble.
+I mean, they are in big trouble.

-Yeah, Mr. President, ripping her to shreds 24 hours ago.
+Yeah, Mr. President, ripping her to shreds 24 hours.

-What do you mean media going crazy with it?
+What do you mean, media going crazy with it?

 They were trying to destroy her.

-I mean, it was everybody was scared to death, if they're still trying to destroy her.
+I mean, everybody was scared to death of her.

-And he says, Remember all that?
+And he says, remember all that?

-Something about August going to September, everybody says wee weed up.
+Something about August, going to September, everybody says, weeweed up.

 Well, I'm wondering if that was on the teleprompter.

-And because he was speaking there in a uh uh.
+And because he was speaking there in a well, I guess he was at the headquarters.

 That means he had a teleprompter over there.